pioneers/PiElectrical/README.md

 ## Repo Structure:

-**Boards**: Contains all the Eagle files, Arduino test files, and board specific internal documentation
+**Boards**: Contains all necessary information about each board, including KiCad (and old Eagle) files, arduino test files, and board specific documentation.

-**Docu**: All docu packets and scripts.
-Fragile!
-Do not touch!
+**Docu**: All docu packets and scripts. *Fragile!
+Do not touch!*

-**gerbs**: Finalized gerbs sent out to fabrication
+**prod**: Finalized gerbs and other necessary production files (BOM, CPL, etc...) sent out to fabrication

 **img**: Place all your images in here to enhance your READMEs.

-**src**: Necessary Eagle files to work on PiElectrical
+**src**: Necessary KiCad files to work on PiElectrical

 **Makefile**: Runs scripts to make life easy